firebase/firebase-ios-sdk/SwiftPackageManager.md

 - Analytics requires clients to add `-ObjC` linker option.
 - Analytics is only supported for iOS and cannot be used in apps that support other platforms.
 - Messaging, Performance, Firebase ML, and App Distribution are not initially available.
-- watchOS support is not initially available.
+- watchOS support is introduced in 7.0.0 for Auth, Crashlytics, Messaging, and Storage.

 ## Installation